xbeat/Machine-Learning/README.md

 Understanding Different Types of Merge in Pandas

 Pandas is a powerful library for data manipulation in Python.
 One of its key features is the ability to merge datasets.
 This slideshow will explore various merge types in Pandas, their use cases, and practical examples.

+## Hidden Markov Models for Automatic Speech Recognition in Python

+Introduction to Hidden Markov Models for ASR

+Hidden Markov Models (HMMs) are statistical models widely used in Automatic Speech Recognition (ASR) systems.
+They represent speech as a sequence of hidden states, each emitting observable features.
+In ASR, these states typically correspond to phonemes or sub-phoneme units, while the observations are acoustic features extracted from the speech signal.

 ## Probability and Distributions in Python